-🎓 Pathway Implementation Vehicle(s) 😋 Select State Examples Require SUD treatment program utilization of The ASAM Criteria throughout treatment, including for initial assessment for level of care determinations and reassessments for guiding continued stay and transfer determinations SUD program certification and licensure regulations Medicaid policy documents (e.g., managed care contracts, provider manuals) Illinois requires all licensed SUD treatment programs to conduct an assessment on each patient prior to providing care (except with respect to preventive care).
+🎓 Pathway lmplementation Vehicle(s) Select State Examples Require SUD treatment program to utilize The ASAM Criteria throughout treatment, including for initial assessment level of care determinations, treatment planning, and reassessments for guiding continued service and transi- tion determinations SUD program certification and licensure regulations Medicaid policy documents (e.g., managed care contracts, provider manuals) Illinois requires all licensed SUD treatment programs to conduct an assessment on each patient prior to providing care (except with respect to preventive care).
 Assessments must include an evaluation of the patient under the six dimensions identified by ASAM, among other requirements.
-19 Require (or incentivize) SUD treatment program utilzation of a state-specified compre- hensive assessment tool that is fully consistent with The ASAM Criteria throughout treatment, including for initial assessment for level of care determinations and reassessments for guiding continued stay and transfer determinations Medicaid policy documents (e.g., managed care contracts, provider manuals) SUD treatment program certification and licensure regulations See page 22 for callout on Arizona.
-Encourage other providers assessing patients with SUD to use a state-specified triage (i.e., provisional referral) or comprehensive assessment tool that is fully consistent with The ASAM Criteria Medicaid policy documents (e.g., managed care contracts, provider manuals) Los Angeles recently required all of its SUD contracted treatment network provider sites that serve Medicaid beneficiaries and do not offer the full continuum of care to use CO-Triage or the Youth Engagement Screener to establish a provisional level of care recommendation.
-20 Support provider access to The ASAM Criteria and state-specified triage (i.e., provisional referral) and comprehensive assessment tools that are fully consistent with The ASAM Criteria FundingWebinarsGuidanceFAQs In 2017, Los Angeles signed a ten-year contract to cover the use of CO-Triage and ASAM CONTINUUM for 1,500 SUD providers who treat Medicaid beneficiaries.
-21 Beneficiaries first receive a brief triage assessment using CO-Triage to establish a provisional level of care recommendation.
-SUD treatment providers are encouraged to use ASAM CONTINUUM to confirm placement decisions, continued stay and transfer decisions.
-22 Los Angeles held webinars and developed materials to support providers during implementation.
-23
+17 Require (or incentivize) SUD treatment program to utilze of a state-specified multidimen- sional assessment tools that are fully consistent with The ASAM Criteria throughout treatment, including for initial assessment for level of care determina- tions, treatment planning, and reassessments for guiding continued stay and transfer determinations Medicaid policy documents (e.g., managed care contracts, provider manuals) SUD treatment program certification and licensure regulations See page 22 for callout on Arizona.
+Encourage other providers assessing patients with SUD to use a state-specified triage (i.e., provisional referral) or full Level of Care Assessment tool that is fully consistent with The ASAM Criteria Medicaid policy documents (e.g., managed care contracts, provider manuals) Los Angeles required all of its SUD contracted treatment network provider sites that serve Medicaid beneficiaries and do not offer the full continuum of care to use CO-Triage or the Youth Engagement Screener to establish a provisional level of care recommendation.
+18 Support provider access to The ASAM Criteria and state- specified triage (i.e., provisional referral) and comprehensive assessment tools that are fully consistent with The ASAM Criteria FundingWebinarsGuidanceFAQs In 2017, Los Angeles signed a ten-year contract to cover the use of CO-Triage and ASAM CONTINUUM for 1,500 SUD providers who treat Medicaid beneficiaries.
+19 Beneficiaries first receive a brief triage assessment using CO- Triage to establish a provisional level of care recommendation.
+SUD treatment providers are encouraged to use ASAM CONTINUUM to confirm placement decisions, continued service and transition decisions.
+20 Los Angeles held webinars and developed materials to support providers during implementation.
+21